SeniorMars/seniormars.com/content/posts/neovim_workflow/index.md

 {% note(header="Dotfiles") %}
 I know people will ask, so here they are: [SeniorMars' Dotfiles](https://github.com/SeniorMars/dotfiles).
 Moreover, I will be assuming you are using Neovim 0.10!

+Moreover, throughout this I use lua to configure my Neovim, and use [lazy.nvim](https://github.com/folke/lazy.nvim) to install and mange my plugins.
 {% end %}

 # Improving the (Neo)Vim Experience